steinrue/chimp/Simulation_Studies/README.md

 In order to plot data once all the analyses have been run:

+TRY TO MAKE IT SUCH THAT THIS STEP IS NOT NECESSARY:

 First the appropriate [demography]_truth.csv files should be moved to plotting_tools/out/truth_trajectories/\* .
 These were created when data was simulated, and will be used to show the "true" demography in plots when comparing the results of inference.

 Then the plotting_tools/out/script_cons_[method].sh scripts need to be run.
 These will create consolidated results files by consolidating the results from across the 16 replicates for each of the individual analyses.